Emergency Response

 1. Immediately contact your Administrator who will then follow-up as needed.

-1. This would include suicidal behaviour or self-harm, violent threat toward student, staff or school, sexual assault, pornography.
+1. This would include suicidal behaviour or self-harm, violent threat toward student, staff or school, sexual assault, etc.

 2. Threats can take the form of written assignments, art, spoken words, text messages, photos, or online social media postings.

 3. Turn the phone into an administrator.
-Do not take screenshots or forward photos which could be considered pornographic material.
+Do not take any screenshots of or forward photos which could be considered pornographic material.

 4. Reminder to also complete an Incident Report and follow direction from Flex Directors.